https://webassign.org

 Free-Response ( 1.0 marks) Whole-Paper View Save Problem

-Can a small force ever exert a greater torque than a larger06kpggwkoos o7; gx3 9 b2ya4n force?
+Can a small force ever exert a greater torq-zn cok al((:lue than a larger force?
 Explain.

 Correct Answer: